MaximeRobeyns/agnfinder/docs/source/san_inference.rst

-dimension :math:`y_{d}` only depends on the previous dimensions :math:`\mathbf{y}_{<d}` as well as the conditioning information :math:`\mathbf{x}`, then the density :math:`p(\mathbf{y} \vert \mathbf{x})` can be efficiently computed as the product of terms.
-We will refer to this property as the `autoregressive property`.
+dimension :math:`y_{d}` only depends on the previous dimensions :math:`\mathbf{y}_{<d}` as well as the conditioning information :math:`\mathbf{x}`, then the density :math:`p(\mathbf{y} \vert \mathbf{x})` can be efficiently computed as the product of factorised terms.
+We will refer to this property as the `autoregressive property` going forward.

 For instance, we could compute the negatively log likelihood as: